Day 1: Henro Life: Homeless, Hornets & Red Snapper Charades

 Back to the Fancy Spot & The Forgotten Stick

-I returned to my fancy guesthouse (obsessed with this room, by the way), showered, and got my stuff organized.
+Finally I was time to check in!
+I walked to my fancy expensive guesthouse located directly outside temple 1 (obsessed with this room, by the way), showered, and got my stuff organized.
 That’s when I realized… I left my walking stick at Temple 1.
 Rookie move.
 Will fetch it tomorrow.

 Dinner Shenanigans & Fish Charades

 Dinner was a multi-course adventure.
 Some dishes were hits—like the sashimi.
 Others were, uh, mystifying.
-At one point an older woman gave me her extra piece of sushi (bless her).
-The kitchen staff laughed when they brought mine out and realized I’d already eaten it.
-VIP service, baby.
+At one point an older woman who was finished with her meal gave me her extra piece of sushi and said something I assume was “good luck on your journey” (bless her).
+The kitchen staff became confused when they brought out that same sushi course next and noticed it already half eaten on my plate.
+How did it get there?
+I pointed to the empty seat of the woman who left and they realized and giggled.

 Best part?
 The staff translated each course for me.
 When one woman didn’t know the English word for a fish, she started flapping her arms and wiggling like one.
 We both cracked up.
-Turns out it was red snapper, but honestly, I would’ve believed her if she said it was a dancing eel.
+Turns out via charades it was red snapper, but honestly, I would’ve believed her if she said it was a dolphin.

 Winding Down